The Raconteurs

-The Raconteurs (/ˌrækɒnˈtɜrz/, also known as The Saboteurs in Australia) are an American rock band from Detroit, Michigan, formed in 2005.
-The band consists of Jack White (vocals, guitar), Brendan Benson (vocals, guitar), Jack Lawrence (bass guitar), and Patrick Keeler (drums).
+The Raconteurs (/ˌrækɒnˈtɜrz/, also known as The Saboteurs in Australia) is an American rock band from Detroit, Michigan, formed in 2005.
+The band originally consisted of Jack White (vocals, guitar), Brendan Benson (vocals, guitar), Jack Lawrence (bass guitar), and Patrick Keeler (drums).
 Lawrence and Keeler were originally members of the Greenhornes, while White and Lawrence went on to become members of the Dead Weather.

 History

 The band is based in Nashville, Tennessee.
 According to the band's official website, "The seed was sown in an attic in the middle of a hot summer when friends Jack White and Brendan Benson got together and wrote a song that truly inspired them.
 This song was 'Steady, As She Goes' and the inspiration led to the creation of a full band with the addition of Lawrence and Keeler."
 The band came together in Detroit during 2005 and recorded when time allowed for the remainder of the year.
 Due to the various members' success in other bands, they were quickly dubbed a supergroup.
 The band, however, asserted they were not, saying that the term implies something pre-planned or temporary, whereas they are actually "a new band made up of old friends."

 The band are known as "The Saboteurs" in the Australian market, due to a Queensland band already using the name "Raconteurs".
 The Queensland band refused to give up their name for the amount of money they were offered, and instead asked for a higher price from the Raconteurs' record company, who refused to pay the greater amount.
 A member of the Queensland band said that they had not been informed of who was trying to buy their name and asked for the larger sum of money to see what would happen.

 The band has played a number of music festivals in Europe, Asia, and North America (including Oxegen in Ireland; Reading Festival, Leeds Festival, Glastonbury Festival, and T in the Park in the United Kingdom; Heineken Open'er Festival in Poland; Vegoose in Las Vegas; Lollapalooza in Chicago; Bonnaroo in Manchester, Tennessee; Austin City Limits Music Festival in Austin, Texas; Coachella in Indio, California; and Orlando Calling in Orlando, Florida), headlining many.